-- D. Each Employee who is required to work in inclement weather or hazardous areas will be provided the necessary safety and/or foul weather gear, which may include, but is not limited to, a rainset, hat and boots. - E. METRO shall provide and maintain necessary safety clothing, uniforms and equipment.
+- E. METRO shall provide and maintain necessary safety clothing, uniforms and equipment.
 Each Employee who is required by METRO to wear a particular type of footgear shall be entitled to a METRO voucher to be applied toward purchases of such footgear.
 The maximum METRO contribution paid by such voucher shall be \$200 per Employee.
 A replacement item will be issued when the item is lost, stolen, damaged or worn out. - F. When an Employee works two or more hours of overtime in conjunction with his/her regular shift, METRO will provide, upon request, an unpaid 30-minute meal period. - G. METRO shall reimburse each Employee for the cost of any license(s) required in relation to his/her job classification or job duties, excluding the cost of the state-issued drivers license.

-SECTION 13 - ATTENDANCE MANAGEMENT
+SECTION 14 - ATTENDANCE MANAGEMENT